 When it comes to exchanging rates, Skrill charges a fee of 3.99% whereas Payoneer users are subject to paying a fee of 0.5%, above the interbank exchange rate.

-Skrill vs Payoneer: Contract Length and Cancellation Fee
+Skrill and Payoneer: Contract Length and Cancellation Fee

 Payoneer charges on a monthly basis and doesn’t require its users to sign any long-term contract.
 Also, there isn’t any early cancellation fee when you close your account.
 However, it is recommended that you follow its account closure procedure as outlined in the contract to make sure that your account has been terminated for real.